For more information or to ask any copyright questions not answered in this guide, please contact:

 Permitted uses

-Under the premium license, users may:
+Under the premium licence, users may:

 Exceptions